stalk-io/stalk-for-vertx1.3-deprecated-/README.md

-sodabox
+STALK.IO
 =======

-social realtime web communication solution
+this is social live chat platform